The Importance of Scaling Up Locally-led Climate Adaptation

 These papers offer three strategies on how to turn principles on locally-led adaption into action at every phase of intervention:

 1. International and national authorities should place the design and funding in the hands of local actors.
 Funds should be used to answer local needs and priorities, allowing flexibility for changing or unforeseen circumstances.
 The cites the Urban Poor Fund International (UFTI), which provides capital to the urban poor and gives them direct control on using funds to design and co-manage their development agenda.
-Urban poor and vulnerable people often face institutional barriers to access funds for climate adaptation.
+The urban poor and vulnerable people often face institutional barriers to accessing funds for climate adaptation.
 This organization gave them leverage to negotiate with banks and governments for housing and infrastructure projects.

 To read more about locally-led climate adaptation, click the link below: